 But this clever retort does not satisfy the Jewish elders.
 They answer the Romans with a question of their own: “If God destroyed your useless idols, but kept the moon, sun, stars, and planets, you would say these are the true deities because they had been untouched by the destruction of the idols” (Billig, 1996, pp. 130-131).

+End of Box P.1

 Summary

 As typified by the cases it takes up, this book is distinctive for its approach to understanding, analyzing and practicing political persuasion.
-Burke’s take on the “push-pulls” of confronting power by way of collective political action illustrates their futility but captures well the oppositions between protest activism and agents of social control.
-Like Burke it moves between theory and practice, one case and another, this for purposes of discourse analysis and for generalizing about factors impelling and constraining rhetorical choice.
+Burke’s take is on the “push-pulls” of confronting power by way of collective political action.
+He illustrates their futility but captures well the oppositions between protest activism and agents of social control.
+Like Burke Political Persuasion moves between theory and practice, one case and another, this for purposes of discourse analysis and for generalizing about factors impelling and constraining rhetorical choice.

 The book’s stock characters, seen by Kennedy as irreconcilable ways of philosophizing about discourse, are Homo seriosis and homo rhetoricus.
-Rhetoric involves both Coming to judgment and bringing others to those judgments.
+Rhetoric involves both coming to judgment and bringing others to those judgments.
 The general point is that truth does not stand on its own two legs.
 The facts on which its conclusions are drawn require interpretation which is necessarily a matter of judgment rather than algorithmic calculation.
 It includes such

 “supplements” to a persuasive case as issue framing, style, voice,